hirensavani-99/burgerBuilder/README.md

+reactjs

-This is made in react class based component.
-This application customer can order food they can make burger as they want and firebase is the database which i am using here for store data.
+This is done in react for practice class-based components with firebase.where user can make burger on screen as they want and order.